-The Queen Elizabeth Diamond Jubilee Trust has announced that it has begun working on an ambitious multi-stakeholder initiative to lay the foundations for a new $1bn Vision Catalyst Fund to bring eye care to all people in the Commonwealth and around the world.
+It has been announced that work has begun on an ambitious multi-stakeholder initiative to lay the foundations for a new $1bn Vision Catalyst Fund to bring eye care to all people in the Commonwealth and around the world.

-Building on the major achievements in eye health over recent years, led by governments, NGOs, philanthropists and corporates, the Trust is joining forces with civil society, public and private sector organisations with expertise in eye health - including Peek Vision - to develop the Vision Catalyst Fund over the next two years.
+Building on the major achievements in eye health over recent years, led by governments, NGOs, philanthropists and corporates, civil society, public and private sector organisations have joined forces with expertise in eye health - including Peek Vision - to develop the Vision Catalyst Fund over the next two years.
 Once operational, the $1billion Vision Catalyst Fund will seek to accelerate systems change and expand universal eye health services led by governments, to provide sustainable and efficient long term solutions for eye health to entire populations in Commonwealth countries and across the globe.

-Speaking about the $1bn Vision Catalyst Fund, Dr Astrid Bonfield CBE, Chief Executive of The Queen Elizabeth Diamond Jubilee Trust, said:
+Speaking about the $1bn Vision Catalyst Fund, Dr Astrid Bonfield CBE, said:

 “I am delighted that a diverse range of partners are coming together to help develop and progress this exciting and ambitious initiative with the potential to create new approaches to funding eye health.
 We have a big job ahead of us to shape the Fund, attract investors and ensure collaboration with governments to meet the needs of millions of people yet to be reached.
 But we have the solutions for universal eye health.
 We know they work.
 We now have an historic opportunity to work in partnership and create a fund that can bring sight to entire populations across the Commonwealth and the world.”